sous-chefs/aws/README.md

 ### Chef
 - Chef 11+

+### Cookbooks
+- Ohai

 ## Credentials
 In order to manage AWS components, authentication credentials need to be available to the node.
 There are 2 way to handle this:
 1. explicitly pass credentials parameter to the resource
-2. or let the resource pick up credentials from the IAM role assigned to the instance
+2. let the resource pick up credentials from the IAM role assigned to the instance

 ### Using resource parameters
 In order to pass the credentials to the resource, credentials must be available to the node.
 There are a number of ways to handle this, such as node attributes applied to the node or via Chef roles/environments.